Playboy wins copyright battle over web links to its images

 However, if a person should have been aware because the owner informed him or he is doing it for profit, then the posting of a link infringes copyright law, the court said.

-The European Commission, the EU executive, is set next week to propose tougher rules on publishing copyrighted content, including a new exclusive right for news publishers to ask search engines like Google (GOOGL.O) to pay to show snippets of their articles.

-Additional reporting by Philip Blenkinsop; Editing by Elaine Hardcastle and Mark Potter
+The European Commission, the EU executive, is set next week to propose tougher rules on publishing copyrighted content, including a new exclusive right for news publishers to ask search engines like Google to pay to show snippets of their articles.
+(Additional reporting by Philip Blenkinsop; Editing by Elaine Hardcastle)